markus-96/simple-distributor/README.md

 sudo apt install inotify-tools
 ```
 ### The scripts
-Put them anywhere you want, but they have to be in the same directory!
+Put them anywhere you want, for example in /etc/postfix/sql, but they have to be in the same directory!
 Than, add a
 autostart-option.
+You have to write the vmail-databaseuser-password into the hold_bounce.sh-file.
+Because of that, you have to protect it somehow, for example change the user and usergroup of the file to root:vmail and change read-write permissions to 440.

 ### The table 'hold'
 Simply add the table ```hold.sql``` to the database ```vmail```.
 It is a simple dump made